PseudoDevs/IamGhost/abcmd3.md

-Last updated: 2024-04-10 00:32:24
+Last updated: 2024-04-10 00:32:58
-Random Quote: A thousand eyes, a hundred skins, wisdom deep as the roots of ancient trees.
-Greenseers.  -  Bloodraven
+Random Quote: I'd invite you to stay as well, Gustavo, but I don't want my breakfast ruined by all the "ding, ding ding." - Don Eladio